-We score & rate everything we review on the 13 features you should care about most.
+We score & rate every mattress we review on the 13 features you should care about most.
 Our review process is explained at the end of this page.

-My #1 goal with this website is to help you make a rational, fact-based decision when buying a bed online – in 10 minutes or less.
+My goal with this website is to help you make a rational, fact-based decision when buying a bed online – in 10 minutes or less.

 The Benefits Of Buying a Mattress Online

 Table of Contents

-Tuft And Needle put together the following comparison chart that explains why online mattresses cost so much less.
+Tuft And Needle put together the following comparison chart explaining why online mattresses cost so much less.

-As you can see, selling mattresses online direct from the factory eliminates a lot of markup and middlemen, which cuts a lot of cost out of a mattress:
+As you can see, selling mattresses direct from the factory eliminates a lot of markup and middle men, which cuts a lot of cost out of a mattress:

 This is why mattresses sold online typically sell for 30-50% less than comparable store-bought mattresses.